ozdemirht/generative-ai/RAG0/Readme.md

 - Summarize memory to stay within **context_window** constraint.

 #### Invoke with context and user query

-Here, the system finally calls LLM to obtain a response.
+The system finally calls LLM API to obtain a response, and presents to the user.
+If the system is user aware,
+then these systems could provide differentiated experience by using a differt LLM model (with more parameters).

 ## Cost
 The cost of operation has several components